dotnetwise/Javascript-FastClass/README.md

 }
 ```

-Alternatively you can pass an object with the costructor function specified (similar syntax to `.inheritWith`)
+Alternatively you can pass an object with the constructor function specified (similar syntax to `.inheritWith`)
 ```javascript
 var A = Function.define({
     constructor: function(name) {//the constructor itself can be even missing.
 If so we will add one for you!